 Parsons Team Awarded $160 Million Contract To Support DOE And NNSA Missions

-/EIN News/ -- CENTREVILLE, Va., Sept.
-08, 2022 (GLOBE NEWSWIRE) -- Parsons Corporation (NYSE: PSN) announced today that the company has been selected to continue providing enterprise construction management services (ECMS) to the Department of Energy (DOE) and National Nuclear Security Administration (NNSA) through a $160 million ceiling-value blanket purchase agreement (BPA) contract.
-The BPA contains a one-year base period with four option period years and is the company’s third consecutive ECMS contract supporting the organization’s national defense and security missions.
+CENTREVILLE, Va., Sept.
+08, 2022 (GLOBE NEWSWIRE) -- Parsons Corporation PSN announced today that the company has been selected to continue providing enterprise construction management services (ECMS) to the Department of Energy (DOE) and National Nuclear Security Administration (NNSA) through a $160 million ceiling-value blanket purchase agreement (BPA) contract.
+The BPA contains a one-year base period with four option period years and is the company's third consecutive ECMS contract supporting the organization's national defense and security missions.

 "Our engineering and environmental efforts have proudly delivered for our DOE and NNSA customers for nearly 75 years," said Jon Moretta, president, engineered systems for Parsons.
 "We're eager to continue providing the trusted services and expertise our federal customers and their contractors rely upon to address mission-critical needs that support national security."